ramos333oz/ThreejsWebsite/docs/MASTER-PLAN.md

 ## 🎯 SUCCESS CRITERIA

-✅ Background colors change for all 7 sections
+✅ Background colors change for all 6 sections (Hero excluded)
+✅ All colors stay bright and consistent with Hero theme
+✅ Transitions are subtle and professional (no jarring changes)
 ✅ 3D cubes fade in/out smoothly
 ✅ Left/right positioning alternates
 ✅ Maintains 60 FPS on desktop
 ✅ Works on mobile (responsive)
 ✅ Respects reduced motion preference
 ✅ Glassmorphism cards look premium with all colors
+✅ Cool blue/cyan spectrum maintained throughout

 ---